yugabyte/yugabyte-db/docs/content/preview/benchmark/tpcc/running-tpcc.md

   hideH3: true
 ---

-To run the TPC-C benchmark with an efficiency of around 99.7%, choose a cluster spec (size and instance type) depending on your estimated IOPS, estimated data size and expected latency.
-You can use the table below for reference.
+To run the TPC-C benchmark with an efficiency of around 99.7%, choose a cluster specification (size and instance type) depending on your estimated IOPS, estimated data size and expected latency.

+You can use the following table for reference.

 |   Cluster   | Data set size (GB) | DB IOPS  | Recommended workload (warehouses) | Results - tpmc | Results - efficiency | Results - latency |
 | ----------- | ------------------ | -------- | --------------------------------- | -------------- | -------------------- | ----------------- |